pagedjs/pagedjs-website/src/content/en/documentation/02-getting-started-with-paged-js.md

 - The html and css files you want to transform into a book;
 - Paged.js script (either locally, or using our CDN link);
 - A web server to let the polyfill access your CSS file;
-- a web browser to see the magic in the screen.
+- A web browser to see the magic in the screen.

 #### Getting the script